pauljoohyunkim/symasym-enc/README.md

     * This will always be added regardless of it being used or not.
 The length depends on the encryption algorithm.
 * (*): SHA256 hash of the password (with IV as prepended as salt) (Missing if c6==1)
 * (^): SHA256 hash of the original file (with IV as prepended as salt) (Missing if c7==1)
+* [%]: Extra information used for block cipher mode of operation.
+The length depends on the encryption algorithm and the block cipher mode of operation.

 ### AES (src/symmetric/aes)
 0x00 0x00 B C [.] (*) (^) [Cipher text]